Canon 6D Mark II vs Leica D-LUX Typ 109

 It is notable that the 6D Mark II has a microphone port, which is missing on the D-LUX Typ 109.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D-LUX Typ 109 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D-LUX Typ 109 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Leica D-LUX Typ 109 Manual.
+Further information on the features and operation of the 6D Mark II and D-LUX Typ 109 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Leica D-LUX Typ 109 Manual.

 So what is the bottom line?
 Is the Canon 6D Mark II better than the Leica D-LUX Typ 109 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.